DataStance1/WeRateDogs_Twitter/README.md

 #### Issue #12: A tweet rating two dogs
 The tweets rating two dogs were identified and the names of the dogs separeted with 'and' in the name column

+## Report: act_report
+Dogs are amazing!
+From puppo, doggo, floofer, pupper, the dog stages, to the various dog breeds.
+After gathering, cleaning and analysing the three dataset produced, the following insights were gotten.

+The dog stage with the highest average dog rating.